AndersDeath/diary2/README.md

 # 31 July 2022 - Sunday - Yerevan

 this is day is good.
+WE went for a walk.
+I finish a lot of tasks.
+Honestly I'be been anxious about exams.
+I will do my best to pass this well.